IGDRion/ANNEXA/README.md

 To use them, extract the zip, and point `--tfkmers_model` and `--tfkmers_tokenizer` to the subdirectories.

-The filtered annotation can be the "union" of these 2 tools, i.e. all the transcripts validated by one or two of these tools; or the "intersection", i.e. the transcripts by these 2 tools.
+The filtered annotation can be the `union` of these 2 tools, _i.e._ all the transcripts validated by one or both of these tools; or the `intersection`, _i.e._ the transcripts validated by both tools.

 At the end, the QC steps are performed both on the full and filtered extended annotations.